 The beaches of Aegina island

 Aegina has a big variety of beaches, you can find them all around the island.
 There are sandy beaches with and without beach bars, sunbeds and umbrellas, beaches with shallow water and beach sites where you can jump in deep waters.
 Beaches with sunbeds operate from around 1/2 May until 1/2 September.
 Don’t miss Moni, the little inhabited island which is located opposite Perdika and that can be reached by boat.

 What to see & do

 Aegina is a place of rich history.
-The Temple of Aphaia is arguably the jewel in the crown of Aegina island.
-The best thing about spending your holidays here is that the place itself allows you to do so many things and perform a number of activities.
-Swimming, enjoying the beaches, sightseeing, discovering the island, sailing, walking, cycling, wining & dining are just a few of the attractions that make your holidays on Aegina worthwhile.
+The Temple of Aphaia is arguably the jewel in the crown of Aegina island, wander around Paleachora, visit the archeological site of Kolona.
+Spend your Aegina holidays swimming, enjoying the beaches, sightseeing, discovering the island, sailing, walking, cycling, wining & dining.
+Visit neighbouring islands or combine Aegina with a day trip to Athens.

 Aegina Fistiki Festival

 The Aegina Fistiki Fest 2015 will take place on: 17, 18, 19 & 20 of September.